 And to create unique links you need to have your own Wikipedia account to add them in.
 But remember to be a good citizen and not just spam your own links in there.
 Add one of your own links for every 10 or 12 you include in a page.

-Now all that’s left to do is get on Wikipedia and start building links!
+Now all that’s left to do is to get high-quality links on Wikipedia for your website!

 Frequently Asked Questions